Balls in many dimensions

 Code…

-That’s hard to believe, so I had to do an experiment, which for me really means putting this thing into a computer.
-Here is the simple python code I wrote to compute the N-dimensional volume.
+That’s hard to believe, so I had to do an experiment.
+Which means putting this into a computer.
+Here is the simple Python code I wrote to compute the N-dimensional volume.

-It’s a Monte-Carlo strategy, and it’s actually very simple.
-We throw a large number of random points in the N-dimensional cube and select those that are inside the sphere.
-The volume of the sphere is the volume of the cube times the fraction of accepted points
+It’s a Monte-Carlo strategy.
+We throw random points in \(N\) dimensions between 0 and 1, and select those inside the sphere.
+The volume of the sphere is then:

 D=2 N=10000000 N_in=7854391 V=3.14176 Sol=3.14159 diff=0.00005 t=0.63s